jackdando/Book-notes/README.md

 # Book-notes
+The Princeton Guide To Historical Research Zachary Schrag p9 History is the study of people and the choices they made. p 11 Historians embrace contingency: the belief that had people made different choices, matters could have turned out differently. p13 The task is to balance out the elements of human agency with impersonal forces on the other."
+Fredrik Logevall p20 the goal of the historian is to persuade readers that the argument set forth helps make sense of the choices people made in the past

 Thomas Jefferson's Education Alan Taylor
 1779 Bill to educate all white children.
 Legislators wanted to keep taxes low though p3 1785"It is ti them I look, to the rising generation, and not to the one now in power, for these great reformations."